String Rotation Coding Interview: The Two-Line Solution Most Miss

 The Two-Line String Rotation Solution

-If s2 is a rotation of s1, then s2 will always appear as a substring of s1 + s1.
+If s2 is a rotation of s1, then s2 appears as a substring of s1 + s1.

 def is_rotation(s1: str, s2: str) -> bool: if len(s1) != len(s2): return False return s2 in s1 + s1

 Two lines.
 Why does it work?
-Doubling s1 produces a string that contains every possible rotation as a contiguous substring.
-Concatenate "waterbottle" with itself and you get "waterbottlewaterbottle".
-Scan it and "erbottlewat" is right there.
-Every rotation is.
+Doubling s1 produces a string that contains every possible rotation as a contiguous substring:

 Why You Missed It (Don't Worry, Everyone Does)